Weight loss after pregnancy: Reclaiming your body

-- Get comfortable.
+- Take breast-feeding into account.
 If you're breast-feeding, feed your baby right before you exercise to avoid discomfort caused by engorged breasts.
-Wear a supportive bra and comfortable clothing.
+Wear a supportive bra.

 - Start slowly.
 Begin with simple exercises that strengthen major muscle groups, including your abdominal and back muscles.
-Gradually add exercises of moderate intensity, such as brisk walking or bike riding on a level surface.
+Gradually add exercises of moderate intensity.

 - Don't go it alone.
 Invite other moms to join you for a daily walk, or try a postpartum exercise class.
 Working out with others might help motivate you.